Does rebounding really work or is it just fake news?

 As a low-impact fitness routine, it helps to cushion the shock received when bouncing.
 In fact, walking produces more pressure on the joints compared to jumping on a mini-trampoline.

-Other types of benefits that seniors will get are improved circulation, stronger bones, improved cardio and stronger immune system.
+Other types of benefits that seniors will get are improved circulation, stronger bones, improved cardio, and a stronger immune system.

 Benefits for Cellulite